yuqiii-wang/KnowledgeNotes/math/ai/nlp/natural_language_processing.md

 </br>

-### Motivations and Inspirations of Attention

-The predecessor LSTM (Long Short Term Memory) and GRU (Gated Recurrent Unit) are capable of learning latent info about sequence but have some disadvantages.
-* have many step functions/gates that are not differentiable; this causes swings between on/off states that drop info; attention replaces with differentiable softmax
-* long sequence info drops for vanishing gradients over the sequence; attention implements residual addition to amplify errors.
-* LSTM has much more parameters to train, hence hard to train and difficult to explain/interpret the model

 ### Self-Attention and Multi-Head Attention

 Given $Q$ for query, $K$ for key, $V$ for value, a simple self-attention can be computed as